sebschmied/airtome2html/README.md

 * Populate the stylesheet with the values set in ``airtome2html.config`` and transform it to an index.html file.

 #### ./sync-wwwdir.sh
 * Copy files to an output directory, if activated in ``airtome2html.config``.
-This one is probably called more often then necessary because I let rsync decided whether something needs to be updated.
+This one is probably called more often then necessary because I let rsync decide whether something needs to be updated.

 #### ./igc2kmz
 *  Loop through ``./flightbook/**`` to create .kmz files from .igc files where not yet done.
 This will also replace any spaces in .igc file names.